Jason2Brownlee/awesome-llm-books/README.md

 ### Make The List Better

+Do you have ideas on how we make this list more awesome?

 Are we missing a book?
 Do you have an amendment?

-Issue a pull request or email any time: Jason.Brownlee05@gmail.com
+Email any time: Jason.Brownlee05@gmail.com